 For example, Parent 1 files a petition to modify child support on January 15th.
 A process server serves the petition on Parent 2 on February 15th.
 The parents do not get to court for their hearing on the issue until April 4th.
 In this example the Judge will order the new child support amount to retroactively begin on March 1st, being the month after Parent 2 received notice.
 However, the Judge does have the discretion to begin the new amount on February 15th which is the date the petition was filed.

 What if the Parents Agree to a New Child Support Amount?

 That last point above, regarding submitting the agreement to the Judge for approval is extremely important.
-It cannot be emphasized and stressed enough that if your agreement is not approved and signed by the Judge as an Order then it is not effective and it is not binding.
+It cannot be emphasized and stressed enough that if your agreement is not approved and signed by the Judge as an Order then it may not be effective and may not be binding.
 Many people think that an oral or even written agreement regarding changing the child support orders is going to be binding.
-It is not.
-Again, any change to the child support orders you and the other parent make must be and have to be submitted to the Judge for approval and signing to be effective, binding, and enforceable.
+This is not necessarily true.
+Again, any change to the child support orders you and the other parent should be submitted to the Judge for approval and signing to be effective, binding, and enforceable.

 How is Child Support Terminated?

 When the last remaining minor child of the parents emancipates, then the current child support obligation needs to terminate.